They say I’m a dreamer, but I’m not the only one.

 After our pop-up yoga studio experience exited my life, I found myself working in regional marketing for a Fortune 500 company.
 I soaked up all the tips and tricks from the experts around me, went to all the summits and classes and offered some of my own solutions.
 I did TV spots, media appearances and taught hundreds of classes.

 In 2015, when my whole department was eliminated, I found myself again with the itch to be in biz for myself.
 In 2015, I founded my jewelry business, Sense + Reverence Jewelry, started with my first digital support client at that time, and I went back to school, too.
+I’ve always painted, save a five year creative drought where I did the unseen work of new motherhood.
 I’m also a mom and the catalyst for all of this is the compelling desire to create a life built around what brings me joy, and spend my life doing what I love to share the beauty of life with my little one.

 You can build that for yourself, too, and I’m happy to help.